lethang7794/awssome/DVA-C02.md

-# List of the mind maps for AWS DVA-C02
+# Mind maps for AWS DVA-C02

-## You can view the mind maps online with the following links
+## View the mind maps online with the following links

 1. <a href="/DVA-C02/03-Cloud-Networking-TechFundamentals" target="_blank">Cloud, Networking, Tech Fundamentals</a>